 How do I apply for an internet bundle in Australia?

 Once you’ve decided on the right provider for you, you can then begin the application process.
-This may be done in-store or online for your convenience.
-If you are purchasing broadband for a home, the provider will assess whether your residence is in an eligible area for the service provided before continuing with your application.
+This may be done in store or online, depending on the provider.
+If you’re purchasing broadband for a home, the provider will assess whether your residence is in an eligible area for the service provided before continuing with your application.

-During the application process, you’ll likely be required to fill out your personal details, including name, address, date of birth, contact phone number, and contact email address.
-Some form of identification will also be required of you, which will likely be either an Australian driver’s license, Australian passport number, or international passport number, so it’s good to have these handy for a smooth application process.
+During the application process, you’ll likely be required to fill out your personal details, including name, address, date of birth, contact phone number and contact email address.
+Some form of identification will also be required of you, which will likely be either a passport number or an Australian driver’s license, so it’s good to have those handy for a smooth application process.

-NB: if you’ve just landed or are still setting up home in Australia, it might be good to scout around and see where your nearest wifi hotspots are so you still have access to the internet.
-Places such as shopping centres, libraries, coffee shops, and some fast food outlets tend to be good options for free wifi.
+If you’ve just landed or are still setting up home in Australia, it might be good to scout around and see where your nearest wifi hotspots are so you still have access to the internet.
+Places such as shopping centers, libraries, coffee shops, and some fast food outlets tend to be good options for free wifi.

-If you’re currently renting or are in student accommodation, your home utility bills (water, gas, electricity) might already be incorporated into your rent, or might be charged separately to you by your landlord.
+If you’re currently renting or are in student accommodation, your home utility bills — like water, gas, electricity — might already be incorporated into your rent, or might be charged separately to you by your landlord.
 However, if you’ve purchased a home or are in a position where you are responsible for the household utility bills, then it’s important that you know your options.

-Australia has a number of providers for energy and gas needs, including EnergyAustralia, Origin Energy, and AGL, with some providers servicing specific states only (e.g. ActewAGL offers residential energy to the ACT and NSW only).
-If you’re in a position to choose which provider you deal with, then it’s recommended you compare their prices (taking into account their fees as well) to get the most out of your energy and electricity.
-Another option that could be available to you is solar power.
-While this is still a relatively emerging form of energy, it’s still worth comparing for long-term benefits.
+Australia has a number of providers for energy and gas needs, including EnergyAustralia, Origin Energy, and AGL, with some providers servicing specific states only.
+For example, ActewAGL offers residential energy to the ACT and NSW only.
+If you’re in a position to choose which provider you deal with, then compare prices to get the best deal.

 Different water companies service different areas in Australia, so you might not have too much of a choice when it comes to which company supplies your water.
 Nevertheless, you should still do your research to find out what options are available for your home.